 After three viewings, Elva Van Devender and Tye Dodge were all set to buy an older house in Cedar Mill when Tye discovered an Arts & Crafts-style home in Portland’s Multnomah Village—built by Skye Homes in 2008.
 Initially, they went to see it “to rule it out,” Elva recalls.
 “But the moment we came in, it felt like ‘our’ house.
 I couldn’t talk myself out of it.”

 Skye Homes owner Bruce McIntosh dubbed this design The Multnomah, and it was a keeper, from its battered porch columns and bungalow-era gable to its colonnades and pocket doors.
 The couple had thoroughly enjoyed restoring and living in their old house, which was built in 1908.
 But they came around to appreciate the advantages of a new old house.
 This one is up to current standards of energy efficiency, and the working fire- places are safe.
 What’s more, their old house had no built-ins, and this one does.

 Skye Homes’ kitchens and bathrooms feature efficient space planning, along with built-ins that are as functional as they are period inspired.
-In this house, the kitchen incorporates furniture-like cabinets and a wall pantry (at left in the photo above).
+In this house, the kitchen incorporates furniture-like cabinets and a wall pantry.
 The nicely detailed upper cabinets include some with glass fronts to display dishware and pottery.
 Iridescent travertine tile in the familiar 3" x 6" brick or subway-tile shape makes up the backsplash.
-Iridescent travertine mosaic tiles back the Viking range (opposite).
+Iridescent travertine mosaic tiles back the Viking range.
 Countertops are granite.
 Hardware and lighting fixtures are period reproductions.
 Salvaged stained glass came along from the couple’s previous home.